La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

 - si'o:
   - definitions:
     - 1:
+      - type: abstractor
+      - place structure: x1 is the idea/concept of (the bridi) in the mind of x2
       - definition: This abstractor forms a concept abstraction.
 It refers to a mental image, idea, or concept held in someone's mind, corresponding to the event or state described by the bridi.
 It requires a second place to specify the mind in which the concept resides.
       - examples:
         - 1: